Frequently asked questions

 Q. Can I come and visit the Met Office?

 A. Public open days are held several times a year, usually on a Saturday.
 Entry is free but is by ticket only and is very popular.
 It's worth adding the Contact us page to your favourites and checking it regularly.
 This page provides dates and a booking form when places become available.

 Q. Do you have any basic or simple to understand weather videos I can watch online?

 A. Yes, we have an ever increasing selection of online Videos about weather and climate.

 Q. I want to learn more about the weather in the mountains and National Parks, do you provide any lessons?

-A. Yes, the Mountain area forecast page has more information and there are also a set of videos linked from this page.
+A. Yes, the Mountain weather forecast page has more information and there are also a set of videos linked from this page.
 These will teach you how to stay safe whilst on the mountains in all types of weather.

 Q. Can a private individual attend either the air traffic or offshore observing courses?

 A. Yes, although most of our nominees are sponsored by ATC units or offshore companies, private individuals can attend.
 The qualification gained can be useful when applying for ATC or offshore job vacancies.

 Q. Do I need to have any qualifications in order to attend the air traffic observing courses?